 Gain insight into the core capabilities of entrepreneurs and the demands, benefits, and risks of launching or working at a startup.
-You’ll explore the unparalleled entrepreneurial ecosystem of Silicon Valley and the San Francisco Bay Area with Professor Toby Stuart, faculty director of the Berkeley Haas Entrepreneurship Program, and learn through case studies and by engaging with the entrepreneurial community through frank conversations with founders and C-suite executives.
+You’ll explore the unparalleled entrepreneurial ecosystem of Silicon Valley and the San Francisco Bay Area with Toby Stuart, faculty director of the Berkeley Haas Entrepreneurship Program, and learn through case studies and by engaging with the entrepreneurial community through frank conversations with founders and C-suite executives.

 Travel to Washington, DC to explore the intersection between public policy and business.
 Previous classes have discussed policy with White House staff members, such as the chair of the president’s Council of Economic Advisors, and with former Fed Chair and Haas Professor Emeritus Janet Yellen.

 Uncover the key factors influencing global business success during a week in an international hub, through a mix of lecture, company visits, and discussions with local business and government leaders.
 Previous classes have traveled to Singapore to explore the market entry of U.S. companies into Asia and to Copenhagen to examine corporate social responsibility and sustainability practices in The Nordics.